MusfiqDehan/MusfiqDehan/README.md

 <p align="justify">
 I am a <strong>Computer Science Graduate</strong> from <strong>North South University</strong>.
 <!--     and currently doing my <strong>Masters in Information Technology (IT)</strong> at <strong>IIT, University of Dhaka</strong>.  -->
     I am an <strong>Aspiring Software Engineer</strong> and an active <strong>Open Source Contributor</strong>.
-In my free time, I love to spend time with my family, write blog posts in my personal blog and love to click nature photographs.
+In my free time, I love to spend time with my family, write blog posts on my personal blog and love to click on nature photographs.
 </p>

 <!-- and currently doing my <strong>Masters in Information Technology (IT)</strong> at <strong>IIT, University of Dhaka</strong> -->